Fragtality/PilotsDeck/README.md

 | --- | --- |

 Send a Command to the Sim.<br/>
-Use the known Plugin Syntax to pass Parameters for Commands.<br/>
+Use the known Plugin Syntax to pass Parameters for Commands - it is required to add optional Prefixes.<br/>
 *Example:*<br/>
 `SimCommand("K:APU_GENERATOR_SWITCH_TOGGLE:1")`
 <br/><br/><br/>